 These results have particularly relevant policy implications, as a current concern of women's organizations is the recent increase in the price of contraceptive pills.
 This price increase is an unintended effect of a 2005 deficit-reduction bill, and could have especially consequential effects for lower-income women and students (Associated Press, 2007).
 Drug companies now have to pay more in order to provide discounts for contraceptives to colleges and Medicaid recipients, something they are expectedly hesitant to do (Davey, 2007).
 Oral contraceptives are well-known to have a high success rate in terms of pregnancy prevention, and they are also one of the most common forms of contraceptives used by women.
-If their increased cost is financially prohibitive for lower-income teens, it could lead to a disproportionate amount of unprotected intercourse and consequently unintended pregnancies among teenage girls from poorer households.
-These effects could prevent these women from gaining education and entering the labor market in order to improve their financial situation, thus exacerbating the income gap in the United States.
-It is in the government's and the country's best interest to ensure that contraceptive pills are readily available to women of all incomes and especially teenagers, who are generally in a vital stage of education when they become sexually active.
+If their increased cost is financially prohibitive for lower-income women, then a higher number of unintended pregnancies could prevent these women from gaining education and entering the labor market in order to improve their financial situation, thus exacerbating the income gap in the United States.
+It is in the government's and the country's best interest to ensure that contraceptive pills are readily available to women of all incomes, including teenagers, who are generally in a vital stage of education when they become sexually active.

 Future research could further explore this correlation between income and contraceptive use.
 We advise adding the respondent's number of siblings as an explanatory variable for risky behaviors.
-Studies have posited that investment in a child is negatively related to the number of siblings he or she has (Delgado, 2006).
-In other words, there is generally a trade-off between quantity and quality of offspring since families have a limited amount of resources.
-We feel it would be useful and illuminating to use 'sibship' size as another measure of child investment in addition to household income in order to compare the effects of financial investment and the investment of time or attention in the child.
+Multiple studies have posited that investment in a child is negatively related to the number of siblings they have (Delgado, 2006).
+In other words there is generally a trade-off between quantity and quality of offspring since families have a limited amount of resources.
+We feel it would be useful and illuminating to use sibship size as another measure of child investment in addition to household income.